MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 13. Now the time of reckoning.
-Click the big red "Deploy" button in the top right-hand corner of Node-RED.
+Click the big red **Deploy** button in the top right-hand corner of Node-RED.
 > _If the MQTT node and Mosquitto broker are configured correctly, you'll see a green square and "connected" under the node.
-Likewise, the temperature reading and time of the last message should be displayed under the entity node_
+Likewise, the temperature reading and time of the last message should be displayed under the entity node.
+Depicted below_

 <br>